documentacao-ustore/ucloud-rtd-manual/MEnglish/dci.eng.rst

 ------------

-This document consists of a manual with a brief description of the main functionalities contained in the **Data Center Interconnect - DCI** product, from the Ustore platform.
+This document consists of a manual with a brief description of the main functionalities contained in the **Data Center Interconnect - DCI** product, from the uCloud platform.

 ----